zwayzo/auto_push/README.md

 ``
 touch file_name.sh
 ``

-the you write this line at the. top of your file to identify that this is a bash code ``
+then you write this line at the top of your file to identify that this is a bash code ``
 #!/bin/bash
 ``